DevNaga/SysAPI/Shmevent_ipc.md

 ```

 This system provides a faster, same speed as the socket (10 usec on a modern-ish computer) with an event data to and fro from the
 producer and consumer.
-Thus providing a larger data transfer with minimal over head between the links.
+Thus providing a larger data transfer with minimal over head between the communication channels.

+This system works for a one producer and multiple consumer model, if the producer and consumer logic implements a multicast based socket communication protocol.